 Early warning signs

-- Jumping from one topic of conversation to another without warning
+- jumping from one topic of conversation to another without warning

-- Inattentiveness at school and at home
+- being inattentive at school and home

-- Someone in their biological family having ADHD or another mental health disorder
+- someone in their biological family having ADHD or another mental health disorder

-- Maternal drug use or smoking during pregnancy
+- maternal drug use or smoking during pregnancy

-- Premature birth
+- premature birth

-- Maternal exposure to environmental poisons during pregnancy
+- maternal exposure to environmental poisons during pregnancy

-- Environmental toxins
+- environmental toxins

-- High consumption of refined sugars and food additives in diet
+- certain food additives in the diet

 How is ADHD different in girls?